Do Go On - 163 - WW2 Badass Audie Murphy

 He made more than 40 feature films and one television series.

-40 feature films.
 That's two a year.
-That's crazy.

-Plus a TV series.
-Because sometimes I'm like, that's a bit and then Dave
+Because sometimes I'm like, that's a bit.

 That's a lot of work.

-a country musician, a husband and a father,
+a husband and a father.

-he also bred quarter horses at the Ordy Murphy Ranch,
+He also bred quarter horses at the Ordy Murphy Ranch.

-naming a ranch after yourself.
+Naming a ranch after yourself.

-Come on, make think of a name.
+Come on, mate, think of a name.

-I reckon someone would have done that,
+I reckon someone would have done that.

-probably one of the horses.
+Probably one of the horses.

-Named at Ordy Murphy.
+Named it, Audie Murphy.

-Okay, there's a whole new character called horsey talkie talk
+There's a whole new character called Horsy-talkie-talkie.

-I've been saying it this time, time.
+I've been saying it this whole time.

 I'm afraid I've already written it down.